 By enabling both modes, you can run health checks very frequently (even at 10- or 20-second intervals) while keeping full Configuration Management runs less frequent (every few hours).

 Enabling both modes is optional but recommended.
-We also recommend adding health checks to your key resources.
+Adding health checks to key resources is also recommended.

 Manifests can be loaded from: